Krupen/AutoplayVideos/README.md

 ### Play or pause videos manually

-You can allow the user to play or pause any particular video.
+You can allow the user to play or pause any video by adding below code in `onBindViewHolder`:
 ```
 	((MyViewHolder) holder).img_playback.setOnClickListener(new View.OnClickListener() {
             @Override